The DSR is a score out of 100 for the ratio of demand

 Markets with a high DSR can be expected to outperform markets with a low DSR as the following chart shows.

 In the bottom left you can see the average two year capital growth for markets with a DSR of 30 was about 4%.
-A DSR of 30 considered "poor".
+A DSR of 30 out of 100 is considered "poor".

 The chart shows a very clear relationship between a high DSR and high capital growth in the immediate future (2 years in this case).